MileHacker Logo

 Respectful Engagement

-Always maintain respectful dress and behavior, notably within religious sites.
-Ask permission before photographing individuals, especially women and children.
+Always act in a respectful manner dress and behavior, notably within religious sites.
+Ask permission before photographing individuals, particularly women and kids.

 Day Trips & Relaxation